taurinrobinson-wq/saoriverse-console/emotional_os/docs/WEB_DEPLOYMENT.md

 ## 📁 Static site + Supabase Edge Functions (recommended production pattern)

 This project includes a static HTML frontend (`emotional_os/deploy/templates/chat.html`) that can be deployed as a pure static site (Netlify, Vercel, S3+CloudFront).
-The static site talks to backend services using Supabase Edge Functions and Supabase Auth — this gives you a fully serverless public site while keeping server-side code private (Streamlit) for development.
+The static site talks to backend services using Supabase Edge Functions and Supabase Auth, this gives you a fully serverless public site while keeping server-side code private (Streamlit) for development.

 Why use this pattern?

-- No server to manage for the public site — fast, cheap, and reliable hosting.
+- No server to manage for the public site, fast, cheap, and reliable hosting.
 - You control which operations happen server-side (Edge Functions) and which run in the browser.
 - Keeps the Streamlit dev/admin UI private.

 How to wire it up

 1. Deploy the contents of `emotional_os/deploy/templates/chat.html` and the `static/` folder to your static host.
 2. Configure your Supabase Edge Function (example name: `saori-fixed`) to accept requests from your static site.
 Use CORS or origin checks as needed.
 3. In your static hosting settings, set a meta header or inject a small inline config that points to your Edge Function URL, for example: